raspberrypilearning/fl-programming-robotics/week-2/fl-progrobot-w2-step10.md

 - Once your robot has detected an obstacle:
     - instruct your robot to move backwards before turning left
     - generate a random amount of seconds for the robot to turn
-    - get the program choose a random direction for the robot to turn
+    - get the program to choose a random direction for the robot to turn
 - Find a solution for detecting objects that are closer than the minimum detection distance of your UDS
 - Attach another UDS to the chassis and modify your program so it works with two UDSs

-**Can you think of any other improvements that could be made?**
+**Can you think of any other improvements that you could make?**

-Share the changes you made and a link to your new code using [Pastebin](https://pastebin.com/) in the comments below.
+In the comments below, share the changes you made and a link to your new code using [Pastebin](https://pastebin.com/).